-Table 3 Theoretical sequencing time (hours)
+Table 5 Theoretical sequencing time (hours)

-Model Single flow cell Four flow cells DNB preparation DNB loading FCL PE100 15.0 to 16.0 16.0 to 20.0 1 2 FCL PE150 21.0 to 23.0 23.0 to 28.0 1 2 stLFR FCL PE100 20.0 to 21.0 23.5 to 24.5 1 2
+Model Single flow cell Four flow cells DNB preparation DNB loading T7 App-D FCL PE100 15.0 to 16.0 16.0 to 20.0 1 2.5 T7 App-D FCL PE150 21.0 to 23.0 23.0 to 28.0 1 2.5

 - Sequencing run time for a single flow cell and four flow cells only refer to the time elapsing from the "start" to the "finish" of the sequencing run.
 The time used for DNB preparation, DNB loading and Write FQ is not included.
 Write FQ for a single flow cell will take approximately 1.5 hours. - Two flow cells can be loaded with DNBs concurrently by using one DNB loader.
-The total time is approximately two hours. - The time in the table above is the average value.
-The actual run time may vary slightly among individual sequencers. - Sequencing run time includes the time for the single barcode (10 cycles) sequencing, except for the stLFR PE100 where the time for 42+10 barcode cycles run is included.
+The total time is approximately 2.5 hours. - The time in the table above is the average value.
+The actual run time may vary slightly among individual sequencers. - Sequencing run time includes the time for the single barcode (10 cycles) sequencing.